manticoresoftware/manticoresearch/manual/Creating_a_table/Local_tables/Plain_and_real-time_table_settings.md

 * Upon saving a new disk chunk we update the `rt_mem_limit` rate.
 * The rate is reset to 50% as soon as you restart the searchd.

 For example, if we saved 90M docs to a disk chunk and 10M more docs arrived while saving, the rate is 90%, so next time we collect up to 90% of `rt_mem_limit` before starting flushing.
 The higher is the speed of insertion, the lower is the `rt_mem_limit` rate.
 The rate varies in the range of 33.3% to 95%.
-You can see table's current rate in [SHOW TABLE <idx> STATUS](Profiling_and_monitoring/Table_settings_and_status/SHOW_TABLE_STATUS.md).
+You can see table's current rate in [SHOW TABLE <tbl> STATUS](Profiling_and_monitoring/Table_settings_and_status/SHOW_TABLE_STATUS.md).

 ##### How to change rt_mem_limit and optimize_cutoff